-- 15 not explicitly modelled in the database, various cloudy path lengths are already included.
-The scenarios of the simulated spectra of the CSDB take into account tangent heights well below the cloud base for various cloud thickness (see Table 1).
-This results in quite representative and variable lengths of cloud segments along the line of sight.
-Spang et al. (2012) showed that detection sensitivity and optically thickness in the limb strongly relate to the integrated volume density path (VDP) or the integrated area density path (ADP) along the line of sight.
-Subject to the particle median radius r, this is ADP for cloud types with larger - particles ($r > 5 \mu m$, typically ice clouds) and VDP for small median radii ($r < 5 \mu m$, like STS, NAT, and sulphate aerosols).
-20 The variable lengths of cloud segments in the CSDB results in a broad variability in ADP and VDP, which would occur in the real atmosphere for broken cloud segments along the line of sight.
+Spang et al. (2012) showed that detection sensitivity and optical thickness in the limb strongly relate to the integrated volume density path (VDP) or the integrated area density path (ADP) along the line of sight.
+Subject to the particle median radius r, optical thickness is dominated by ADP for cloud types with larger particles ( $r > 5 \,\mu m$ , typically ice clouds) and VDP for small particles ( $r < 5 \,\mu m$ , like STS, NAT, and sulfate aerosols).
+The variable lengths of cloud segments in the CSDB result in a broad variability in ADP and VDP, which would occur in the real atmosphere for broken cloud segments along the line of sight.
 Finally, note the cloud index correlates well with VDP and ADP, depending on the cloud type.
 Spang et al. (2012) showed that CI is a useful proxy for the optical thickness of the cloud and that it is possible to estimate VDP or ADP from the CI measurements depending on the particle type.